ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/host-github.md

 2. Now drag and drop the HTML, CSS, and JavaScript files we've worked on in the previous episodes.

-3. When we add files to make changes to files, Git (which manages GitHub's version control system) calls this confirmation step a "commit."
+3. When we add files or make changes to files, Git (which manages GitHub's version control system) calls this confirmation step a "commit."
 In other words, we are committing to making these changes to the repo.
 It is customary to briefly summarize your changes when you commit them to the repo.
 You'll do this in the first text field as seen in the screen shot below.
 Another custom is to write "First Commit" when you commit documents to a repo for the first time.
-These commit comments let you search back through time for previous versions of your code.
-However, this capability is beyond the scope of this episode.
+These commit comments essentially label each change you make to your code.
 Go ahead and write "First Commit" in the top text field and click the green "Commit changes" button.

 ![Commit dialog box.](fig/commit-screen.png)